 - Periodic limb movement disorder and restless leg syndrome

-The first year of training is predominantly dedicated to acquiring the knowledge and experience in clinical sleep medicine.
+This is a one year fellowship predominantly dedicated to acquiring the knowledge and experience in clinical sleep medicine.
 Two weeks of the first year are dedicated to research.
 During this period, fellows identify the areas of research they will pursue during the second year.
 The first-year curriculum also includes formal rotations in neurophysiology, ENT and psychiatry.

-The second year of study is devoted to research.
+The second year of study is optional, non-accredited, and devoted to research.
 However, fellows will attend one outpatient clinic per month to maintain their clinical skills.
 In addition, fellows interpret sleep studies for four hours per month.

 The sleep medicine fellowship is designed to provide excellent clinical training in pediatric sleep medicine and to lay a foundation for physicians who plan to pursue an academic career in this subspecialty.
 The program leads to subspecialty certification in sleep medicine by the American Board of Pediatrics, American Board of Internal Medicine, American Board of Neurology and Psychiatry, American Board of Family Medicine and the American Board of Otolaryngology.